 So in summary, Debt and housing costs are growing but wages to afford the debt and housing is not.
 If I were to provide advise, it would be if you have a full-time job, don’t leave it.
 They are vanishing and there is only growth in part-time jobs.
 If all you can find is a part-time job, the chances of you descending into poverty are statistically significant.
 Don’t live in major cities.
 Given there are at least 8 times the number unemployed as there are jobs in the market, your chances of getting a job,- even a part-time one – are slim to none.
 Australia won’t allow highly motivated foreigners – like asylum seekers – into the country to boost our economy, as they have historically proven to do over decades.
 In fact we would rather spend billions abusing them in offshore gulags, then give them that opportunity.
 This is the price of being insular and parochial.
 Conservatives with a reputation for a love of money would rather spend billions on locking people up when you could be exploiting them to create millions.
 Am I the only one that is puzzled by this?
 So with a slowly diminishing rate of growth for population, GDP, hourly wages, full-time employment, and innumerable other economic indicators and a rapid rise in debts, housing prices, part-time employment, poverty and inequality, has it occurred to anyone that something is wrong here?

 The record of the current government is laid out in its last three years of office.
 On July 2nd you have a chance to ensure this continues.
 That choice is your’s Australia!

 “Is Inequality Increasing?”, Powerpoint Presentation for Parliamentary Library Vital Issues Seminar, 10 October 2012 by Peter Whiteford, Crawford School of Public Policy

-With heavy heart I have only one comment to add to this article in the Month of July that followed the election.
+With a heavy heart, I have only one comment to add to this article in the July that followed that election.

 Australia, you have failed again! <sigh>